 I witnessed an unforgettable conversation at the NY Public Library between Nico Muhly, the youngest composer to premier at the Met Opera, and Ira Glass, host of This American Life.
-Muhly frequently spoke of obsession and how composers deep dive into complicated and sometimes century old music just to uncover one small dissonant sound: creative obsession taking them down a rabbit hole and back again, sparking a love affair, and rekindling fresh stories and sounds.
+Muhly frequently spoke of obsession and how composers deep dive into complicated and sometimes century old music just to uncover one small dissonant sound; creative obsession taking them down a rabbit hole, sparking a love affair, and rekindling fresh stories and sounds.

-We romance our goals by sitting in the center of our intrinsic interest,
+We romance our goals by sitting in the center of our curiosity,

 It’s a smoking hot entanglement.